 There is nothing quite like the stunning natural landscape found at Oconaluftee Islands Park to lose yourself in for a day.
 Immerse yourself in the glory of this natural wonder, where benches line the park for visitors to gaze at the water and adore the geese and ducks wading by.
 The serenity and peace in the atmosphere is something you will barely find elsewhere.

 The Islands Park is also a great backdrop for your photos, in addition to providing a beautiful waters edge for romantic and leisurely strolls.
-You can even plan picnics here if you’re exploring Cherokee, NC with your partner or family.

 It’s a great place to let the kids cool off in the summer months.
 You’ll find plenty of shallow waters here, for hours of fun water play.
+You’ll also find tons of great picnic spots — including picnic tables and pavilions.

 SMOKEMONT RIDING STABLES